0xhanyuu/hykernel/README.md

 Utility to make kernel configuration and setup easier on Arch-based distributions.

-Inspired by `eselect kernel` found on Gentoo Linux.
+Inspired by `eselect kernel` found in Gentoo Linux.

 ## **Setup:**

 Run `setup-hykernel.sh`.

-This will create a directory in `/etc/opt` called 'hykernel', and will store your installed and configured kernels and configuration files, unless specified otherwise.
+This will create a directory in `/etc/opt` called `hykernel`, and will store your installed and configured kernels (`kernel_list/*`) and configuration files (`config/*`), unless specified otherwise.

-A symbolic link will be made from `/bin/hykernel` to your hykernel directory's compiled binary.
+A symbolic link will be made from your hykernel directory's compiled binary to `/bin/hykernel`.

 ## **Uninstall:**